 Zinc plays a critical role in regulating communication between brain cells, and zinc deficiency has been linked to neurological conditions such as Alzheimer’s, epilepsy, schizophrenia and depression (9).

-How Food Can Improve Your Mental Well-Being
+Brain Healthy Foods Can Improve Your Mental Well-Being

 A significant factor for optimal mental wellbeing is a healthy brain, and proper nutrition plays a vital role in building and maintaining brain function.